apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

    An enum for the supported types of user arguments.

-.. type:: TSUuidVersion
+.. enum:: TSUuidVersion

    A version value for at :type:`TSUuid`.

-   .. member:: TS_UUID_V4
+   .. enumerator:: TS_UUID_V4

       A version 4 UUID.
 Currently only this value is used.